Osiris-zou/CMQS-DEIM/README.md

 ## License and third-party notice

 Files derived from DEIM retain their original copyright headers and remain subject to the upstream DEIM terms.
 See [NOTICE](NOTICE), [LICENSE.md](LICENSE.md), and [docs/upstream_version.md](docs/upstream_version.md).
 No license for COCO, pretrained checkpoints, or other third-party assets is granted by this repository.

+## Upstream DEIM

+CMQS-DEIM is implemented as a modification and reproducibility overlay of the official DEIM project.
+The exact historical upstream commit used for the original experiments was not preserved.
+The released implementation has been checked against DEIM commit `bc11dfefc08d79756508c7f8b56c29feb909a4f0`.

+See [docs/upstream_version.md](docs/upstream_version.md) and [docs/changelog_from_deim.md](docs/changelog_from_deim.md) for details.